Activities that Can Help — or Hurt — if Your Child has Scoliosis

 Consequently, sleeping with a light, night light or television on is harmful for children with scoliosis, or who are at risk of scoliosis because it runs in the family.
 A streetlight shining in the window also disrupts sleep and melatonin secretion.
 If you have adult scoliosis, you'll want to avoid light at night as well.

-Don't Run Long Distances — Spinal compression occurs every time you or your child takes a step, jump or run.
+Don't Run Long Distances — Long-distance running with scoliosis can pose several problems.
+Spinal compression occurs every time you or your child takes a step, jump or run.
 Running over hills and uneven terrain also makes you bend or rotate your back.
 Prolonged running or jogging creates a great risk of scoliosis progression.
 If you pound a bent nail with a hammer, it becomes more bent.
 We suggest limiting running to 400 meters, which is one lap around the track, or less.
 Horseback riding also compresses and jars the spine.

 Don't Play on Trampolines — Jumping on trampolines is disastrous if your child has scoliosis.
 It can lead to a rapid advancement of spine curvature and postural collapse because jumping compresses the spine with every bounce.
 If your child has even mild scoliosis, it's best to avoid this backyard fun.